-Although areas in East and Central Texas have changing foliage during fall, Lost Maples State Natural Area in the Texas Hill Country has the most vivid fall leaf coloration in the state.
-Lost Maples, which was opened to the public in 1979, encompasses over 2,000 acres on the Sabinal River and draws over 200,000 visitors annually.
-Part of Lost Maples appeal is their year-round outdoor recreational opportunities, which include hiking, birding, fishing, paddle sports, and mountain climbing.
-However, Lost Maples’ biggest draw is the changing of the leaves each fall.
-Lost Maples' dramatic fall foliage is attributed to the high concentration of maple trees within the area.
-While maples can be found in a variety of areas in Texas, few dense concentrations exist, hence the name – Lost Maples.
-The changing of the leaves typically lasts from three to four weeks.
-Although the leaves are most often at their peak from late October through mid-November.
+Although areas throughout Texas experience the characteristic changing foliage of fall, the Lost Maples State Natural Area in Texas Hill Country has perhaps the most vivid leaf coloration of them all.
+The nature preserve, open to the public since 1979, comprises 2,000-plus acres on the Sabinal River and attracts more than 200,000 visitors annually.
+Part of Lost Maples' appeal is its year-round outdoor recreational opportunities—hiking, birding, fishing, paddle sports, and mountain climbing—however, its biggest draw is the autumnal scenery.
+The dramatic fall foliage is attributed to the high concentration of maple trees (hence the name) within the area.
+While maples can be found elsewhere in Texas, they rarely exist in such quantities as this.
+Prime leaf peeping here is from late October through mid-November.

-A wide variety of outdoor activities are available in Big Bend National Park.
-Hiking, camping, fishing, birding, mountain biking, rafting, kayaking, nature watching (the park is home to mountain lions, a few black bears, and numerous other unique species), swimming, and other activities are available.
-Rock and fossil hunting are popular, although no specimens may be removed from the park.
-As is the case with the other natural attractions on this list, fall's pleasant weather makes it the best time to visit Big Bend National Park and take part in one of the many outdoor recreational activities available there.
+Big Bend National Park is a playground for the outdoor enthusiast, affording endless opportunities for hiking, camping, fishing, birding, mountain biking, rafting, kayaking, nature watching (the park is home to mountain lions, a few black bears, and numerous other species), swimming, and more.
+Rock and fossil hunting are also popular here, although specimens should not be removed from the park.
+Because it's partially located in the Chihuahuan Desert, the park gets hot.
+But fall's pleasant weather, offering highs between 65 and 79 degrees Fahrenheit, is a cool time to visit this vast and mountainous natural wonder.